programmatordev/yet-another-php-validator/docs/03-rules-not-blank.md

 type: `string` default: `The "{{ name }}" value should not be blank, "{{ value }}" given.`

 Message that will be shown if the value is blank.
-Check the [Custom Messages]() section for more information.

 The following parameters are available: